Andrettin/Wyrmsun/readme.txt

 - Possibility to create your own custom persistent heroes
 - Normal, magic-enchanted and unique items drop from enemies
 - Very moddable game, with a built-in mod editor and Steam Workshop integration
-- Grand strategy mode, where production is resolved on the strategic (world map) level, while battles are resolved on the tactical level
 - In-game encyclopedia, allowing players to learn more about the units, buildings and other elements of the game, as well as their historical and mythological sources of inspiration

 Wyrmsun's lore is based on history and mythology, and on the lore of other open-source fantasy games, such as Battle for Wesnoth.